 The 12th century south doorway and chancel arch are the earliest parts of the church fabric.

 There is an ornate wooden pulpit dating from the 15th century and a Norman tub font with a cable-moulded rim.

-The east window which shows St Michael slaying a dragon is by J. B. Capronnier of Brussels and was installed in 1862.
+The east window, depicting St Michael slaying a dragon, is by Jean-Baptiste Capronnier of Brussels and dated 1862.

 There are monuments to James Brown (died 1845), who commissioned the restoration of the church, and his son James (died 1877).

 Particular thanks to Dr Chris Brooke and Prof John Beckett for research on this entry